Molecular diagnostics: History

 The field of molecular biology grew in the late twentieth century, as did its clinical application.
 In 1980, Yuet Wai Kan et al. suggested a prenatal genetic test for Thalassemia that did not rely upon DNA sequencing—then in its infancy—but on restriction enzymes that cut DNA where they recognised specific short sequences, creating different lengths of DNA strand depending on which allele (genetic variation) the fetus possessed.
-In the 1980s, the phrase was used in the names of companies such as Molecular Diagnostics Incorporated and Bethseda Research Laboraties Molecular Diagnostics.
+In the 1980s, the phrase was used in the names of companies such as Molecular Diagnostics Incorporated and Bethseda Research Laboratories Molecular Diagnostics.

 During the 1990s, the identification of newly discovered genes and new techniques for DNA sequencing led to the appearance of a distinct field of molecular and genomic laboratory medicine; in 1995, the Association for Molecular Pathology (AMP) was formed to give it structure.
 In 1999, the AMP co-founded The Journal of Medical Diagnostics.
 Informa Healthcare launched Expert Reviews in Medical Diagnostics in 2001.
 From 2002 onwards, the HapMap Project aggregated information on the one-letter genetic differences that recur in the human population—the single nucleotide polymorphisms—and their relationship with disease.
 In 2012, molecular diagnostic techniques for Thalassemia use genetic hybridization tests to identify the specific single nucleotide polymorphism causing an individual's disease.

 As the commercial application of molecular diagnostics has become more important, so has the debate about patenting of the genetic discoveries at its heart.
 In 1998, the European Union's Directive 98/44/ECclarified that patents on DNA sequences were allowable.
 In 2010 in the US, AMP sued Myriad Genetics to challenge the latter's patents regarding two genes, BRCA1, BRCA2, which are associated with breast cancer.
 In 2013, the U.S. Supreme Court partially agreed, ruling that a naturally occurring gene sequence could not be patented.